Last updated on May 30th, 2021

 Brucellosis, also known as “Undulant fever”, “Mediterranean fever” or “Malta fever” or “Bang’s disease” is a zoonosis (a disease which can be transmitted to human from animals) and the infection is almost invariably transmitted to people by direct or indirect contact with infected animals or their products.
 Humans are the accidental host.

-According to WHO, Brucellosis is an important human disease in many parts of the world especially in the Mediterranean countries of Europe, north and east Africa, the Middle East, South and Central Asia and Central and South America.
+According to WHO, Brucellosis is an important human disease in many parts of the world especially in the Mediterranean countries of Europe, north and east Africa, the Middle East, Asia, and America.

 Main symptoms of Brucellosis is recurrent bouts of high temperature.
 Physicians tend to misdiagnose brucellosis as drug-resistant malaria in tropical countries.